Ripli

 Step 3: Choose the right tool for your needs

 The market is crowded with AI image tools, but most are generic.
-For product photography specifically, look for tools that understand e-commerce contexts: proper lighting, accurate colour reproduction, and the ability to maintain product fidelity across variations.
+For product photography specifically, look for tools that understand e-commerce contexts: proper lighting, accurate colour reproduction, practical crops, and the ability to maintain product fidelity across variations.

 Step 4: Test and measure